Guo Wei: Career under Later Han

 The Later Han was a Shatuo-led Chinese dynasty founded by Liu Zhiyuan, posthumously known as Emperor Gaozu of Later Han.
 Guo Wei was already familiar with life under the Shatuo people as he had lived under their rule since he was nineteen years old.
 He served as the Assistant Military Commissioner to Liu Zhiyuan.
 However, when the teenage Liu Chengyou assumed the Later Han throne in 948, court intrigue enabled Guo to usurp the throne in a coup and declare the establishment of the Later Zhou dynasty on New Year's Day in 951 (11 February in the modern calendar).

 Reign

 He was the first Han Chinese Emperor in northern China since 923.
-His rule was able and he passed reforms that attempted to relieve pressures on China’s massive peasantry.
+His rule was stable, and he passed reforms that attempted to relieve pressures on China’s massive peasantry.
 His rule was vigorous and well-organized.
 However, he died from an illness three years into his reign in 954.